Frontpoint vs Lifeshield

-Both the customized Frontpoint package I bought and Lifeshield’s Security Advantage package includes keypad panels, entry, motion, and smoke/ heat sensors, and indoor cameras.
-Frontpoint’s extras include a glass break sensor, video doorbell, smart lock, and radio, while Lifeshield also has a base station, keychain remote, and wireless security tablet.
+Both the customized Frontpoint package I bought and Lifeshield’s Security Advantage package includes keypad panels, entry, motion, and smoke/ heat sensors, and indoor security cameras.
+Frontpoint’s extras include a glass break sensor, video doorbell camera, smart lock, and radio, while Lifeshield also has a base station, keychain remote, and wireless security tablet.

-If you like installing things yourself, you’re in luck— both Frontpoint and Lifeshield offer DIY installation.
+If you like installing things yourself, you’re lucky — Frontpoint and Lifeshield offer DIY installation.
 But as I’m sure you know, sometimes DIY isn’t as easy as its made out to be.
 Let’s see how Frontpoint and Lifeshield’s installation processes compare.

 Frontpoint has DIY installation which you can perform without help.
 All of Frontpoint’s systems come pre-programmed with your Hub, so all you have to do to install items is peel and stick.
 The most complicated part of the process is installing the camera, as you need to plug in the ethernet and power cables, add the camera on Frontpoint’s website, and connect to home Wi-Fi, but overall, the entire process took under an hour.
 Not half bad!

 >> Learn More: See our Frontpoint Review